 As with any other technology investment, a DIL simulator can be valued in a number of different ways.
 Vehicle constructors, for example, might define a DIL simulator’s value strictly in terms of its ability to affect the vehicle development process, with the hope being that use of such a tool improves the efficiency of physical prototype testing in some measurable way.
 In such cases, we can take on board the above-described types of simulators and attempt to align them with specific areas of product development.
 If we do this, we might develop a basic map such as the one shown here.

 If we can relate a map such as this to specific tests and simulations that are required for vehicle development, we can assess whether or not a particular type of DIL simulator is appropriate, or even assign different types of simulators to different vehicle development areas.
 For example, the aforementioned EPAS and ESC system developments would require sophisticated vehicle physics models as well as subjective feedback from expert driving evaluators.
-In such a case a Vehicle Dynamics DIL simulator would be the tool of choice rather than a Human Factors DIL or Entertainment DIL simulator.
-In a corollary sense, we might deduce that the reason why Vehicle Dynamics DIL simulators have come into existence in recent years has been to fill a product development toolset void.
+In such a case a Engineering DIL simulator would be the tool of choice rather than a Human Factors DIL or Entertainment DIL simulator.
+In a corollary sense, we might deduce that the reason why Engineering DIL simulators have come into existence in recent years has been to fill a product development toolset void.
 This is indeed the case.

 To learn more about the three main types of driving simulators, download our FREE white paper, “Look Down the Road: Driving Simulator Technology & How Automotive Manufacturers will Benefit”.